Menu

 I shopped at Canadian Tire for the last time this weekend.
 I went to the Canadian Tire on Cambie in Vancouver to return a tool I'd bought.
 I brought my receipt, but in order to return it I was asked for photo ID, which I didn't have.
 Even though I had credit cards with my name on it, the clerk and the store manager refused to allow me to return my...

-Read full review of Canadian Tire and 23 comments
+Read full complaint and 23 comments

 ComplaintsBoard